TayCat21/startup/README.md

 - [x] **Use MongoDB to store credentials** - Both user and their goals are stored in the database.
 Passwords are hashed for protection.
 - [x] **Restricts functionality** - You can't access anything until you are logged in using a reserved api.
 Also, the goals are user specific and will only be served their own.

+## WebSocket 🕸️
+Here's the deliverable for my peer-to-peer websockets.
+I used it to implement a live achievements bar on my goals page.

+- [x] **Backend listens for WebSocket connection**
+- [x] **Frontend makes WebSocket connection**
+- [x] **Data sent over WebSocket connection** - There are 3 notifications sent over websockets: Goal Completed, new goal started, and finishing a Brainstorm session.
+- [x] **WebSocket data displayed** - The first 20 of these messages can pop up in the achievements box.
+It empties each time the page is refreshed.
+- [x] **All visible elements are working** - It's fully functional!

+🎉 Yay my Website's done! 🎉